Enelg52/GoDumpLsass/README.md

 # GoDumpLsass

-GoDumpLsass is a simple tool that can dump lsass without to get caught by Windows Defender.
+GoDumpLsass is a simple tool that can dump lsass without to get caught by Windows Defender.(not any more :( )
 ## Releases

 https://github.com/Enelg52/GoDumpLsass/releases